igordev96/igordev96/README.md

 ## 🚀 About Me
-I'm a Front End developer, living in Portugal and always improving myself
+I'm a Front End developer who creates useful applications with React, living in Portugal and always improving.

 ## 🔗 Links